 Once we got to Florida, we picked up the car seat while departing from the plane and started to head to baggage claim.
 We made sure to bring our “kangaroo pouch“, so I could wear her through the airport when it would make things easier.
-I must say, that Infantino baby carrier has been a lifesaver for us and we used the heck out of it on vacation.
-I highly recommend it.
-We have the Infantino Flip Advanced 4-in-1 Convertible Carrier, Light Grey (Check out that and my other baby registry item favorites on this post)
+We have tried quite a few baby carriers with Caroline.
+We loved the Lillebaby carrier and we adored the Omni360 Ergobaby carrier.
+We’ve done a review on both carriers.
+They’re very dear to our hearts.

 One day on the vacation, Dave and I planned on being out with her longer than the two small travel bottles we usually have.
 So, we brought an extra four once bottle as a back up.
 We wanted to make sure it didn’t leak in the insulated bag, so we used a binder clip to pinch the nipple closed.
 We were excited to find out that it didn’t leak, even with our busy times, running around.

-We were lucky enough that my parents leave a pack n play and a jogging stroller in Florida at the vacation house (where Mommom lives full time), so we didn’t have to bring ours or rent one.
+We were lucky enough that my parents left a pack n play and a jogging stroller in Florida at the vacation house (where Mommom lives full time).
+So, we didn’t have to bring ours or rent one.
 Having those there was a huge help with keeping Caroline feeling at home and in her routine.

-On the way home, Caroline rode in the kangaroo pouch through the airport and fell asleep just before the boarding process started.
+On the way home, Caroline rode in the baby carrier through the airport and fell asleep just before the boarding process started.
 She slept through the whole flight again.
 We were truly blessed.